X

 |---|---|---|---|

-Timing is clinically relevant with pantoprazole — not merely a formal recommendation.
+The intake time is clinically relevant with pantoprazole – not just a formal recommendation.
 Pantoprazole can only block proton pumps that are currently active.
-Eating stimulates the parietal cells of the gastric mucosa to activate proton pumps.
-When pantoprazole is taken 30 minutes before breakfast, it is present in the parietal cells exactly when the most pumps are activated by the meal — and can act at its maximum.
+Food intake stimulates the parietal cells of the stomach lining to activate proton pumps.
+When pantoprazole is taken 30 minutes before breakfast, it is present in the parietal cells exactly when most of the pumps are activated by breakfast – and can work at its maximum.

 | Rule | Explanation |